semanser/codel/README.md

     * `OPEN_AI_MODEL` - OpenAI model (default: gpt-4-0125-preview).
 The list of supported OpenAI models can be found [here](https://pkg.go.dev/github.com/sashabaranov/go-openai#pkg-constants).
     * `OPEN_AI_SERVER_URL` - OpenAI server URL (default: https://api.openai.com/v1).
 Change this URL if you are using an OpenAI compatible server.
     * `OLLAMA_MODEL` - locally hosted Ollama model (default: https://ollama.com/model).
 The list of supported Ollama models can be found [here](https://ollama.com/models).
+    * `OLLAMA_SERVER_URL` - Ollama server URL (default: https://host.docker.internal:11434).
+Change this URL if you are using an Ollama compatible server.
     See backend [.env.example](./backend/.env.example) for more details.

 </details>